CGCookie/retopoflow/README.md

 The easiest way to install RetopoFlow is to do so directly within Blender.
 You can do this by going to Edit > Preferences > Add-ons > Install.
-This will open a File Browser in Blender, allowing to you navigate to and select the zip file you downloaded.
+This will open the File Browser in Blender, allowing to you navigate to and select the zip file you downloaded.
 Press Install from file.

 _If your browser auto-extracted the downloaded zip file, then you will need to re-compress the **RetopoFlow** folder before installing, or use Save As to save the zip file without extracting the contents._